THE HIDDEN TREASURES OF SHONAI, YAMAGATA

 Located in the northwestern part of Yamagata Prefecture, north Honshu, the Shonai region is an ancient land that for centuries served as the breadbasket of old Tokyo.
 Or rather, its rice bowl, since it was Shonai where the Tokugawa shogunate decided to concentrate their rice production in order to feed Edo in the 17th century.

 Even today, the area hasn’t forgotten its roots, producing some of the best rice and, consequently, some of the best sake in the world.
 But Shonai isn’t just about physical nourishment.
-It’s also where you can replenish your spirits.
+It’s also where you can replenish your spirit.

 A SPIRITUAL CENTER